Amazon to open fashion store where algorithms suggest what to try on - NewsBreak

 Shoppers can opt out with a concierge’s help, Amazon said.

-But it still has room to expand and compete with the likes of Macy's Inc (M.N) and Nordstrom Inc (JWN.N), which have opened smaller-format stores.
-Amazon's lineup of physical grocery and convenience shops have yet to upend brick-and-mortar retail.
+But it still has room to expand and compete with the likes of Macy’s Inc and Nordstrom Inc, which have opened smaller-format stores.
+Amazon’s lineup of physical grocery and convenience shops have yet to upend brick-and-mortar retail.

 The company’s new store aims to attract a broad range of shoppers with hundreds of brands, Vasen said, declining to name examples.